 Before transferring any shares, all shareholders of limited liability companies in Indonesia must meet specific requirements outlined in Article 57, paragraph 1 of Law No. 40 of 2007 (commonly known as the Company Law).

-• Approval from the governing authorities, in accordance with current Indonesian rules and regulations, will also be necessary.
+- Approval from the governing authorities, by current Indonesian rules and regulations, will also be necessary.

 These requirements are the same no matter the type of business entity.
 The transfer of the shares will be made official once these procedures have been met.